 Skip to content

 Child custody is an incredibly complex and delicate issue.
 When it comes to custody, New Jersey courts will work to do what is in the child’s best interest.
 Generally, this means having a relationship with both parents, but this is not always possible.
 If a parent is deemed unfit, he or she may lose custody.
+In some instances, if a parent suffers from drug abuse issues, the court may determine that it impacts their ability to safely provide for their child.
 Losing custody can be devastating for both a parent and child, but it does not have to be permanent.
 Read on to learn more about how substance abuse can impact your custody agreement.

 • The relationship between the child and each parent

-• The stability each parent can provide the child
+• The stability that each parent can provide to the child

 • Whether or not the parents are willing to accept custody